rainihelmstadter/snow-drought-modeling/README.md

 Notebooks:
 - 01: Used to define a geographic study area and download SNOTEL data that accords to the study area.
 I selected the HUC6 Missouri Headwaters watershed, but a different watershed could be downloaded instead.
 - 02: Used to download PRISM daily rasters and extract data that falls into the study area.
-- 03: Used to download a Digital Elevation Model
+- 03: Used to download a Digital Elevation Model.
-- further notebooks are in development
+- 04: Prepares PRISM, SNOTEL, and DEM data for input into machine learning model.
+- 05: Uses prepared datasets to train a machine learning model, predict SWE from PRISM data, and analyze predictions.

 A few notes on usage:
 - the BCQC SNOTEL dataset cannot be downloaded via API.
 You must download it manually and place the unzipped files into the raw data folder.
 The dataset is accessed [on the PNNL website](https://www.pnnl.gov/projects/distributed-hydrology-soil-vegetation-model/data-products).